stadium-software/datagrid-icon-columns/README.md

 stadium-icon material-symbols:edit icon-size-24 icon-color-eeeeee
 ```

+### Page.Load Setup
+1. Drag the "DataGridIcons" Global Script into the Page.Load Event Handler
+2. Optionally, provide a value for script the Input Parameter
+   1. HideHeaders (default is "true"): To show the DataGrid header for columns containing an icon, add "false"

 <hr>

-### Option 2: Using an image file
+## Option 2: Using an image file
+1. Open the DataGrid "Columns" property
+2. Select a column with a "Click" event (like "Edit" or "Delete") and locate the "Classes" property

-1. Add a class of your choice to the selected column "Classes" property (e.g. edit-image)
+3. Add a class of your choice to the selected column "Classes" property (e.g. edit-image)
-2. Find a PNG, SVG or JPG icon file (e.g. use this [icons library](https://icones.js.org/collection/all) or just search on Google)
+4. Find a PNG, SVG or JPG icon file (e.g. use this [icons library](https://icones.js.org/collection/all) or just search on Google)
-3. Drag the file into the "EmbeddedFiles" folder
+5. Drag the file into the "EmbeddedFiles" folder
-4. Open the _Stylesheet_ in the Stadium Application Explorer
+6. Open the _Stylesheet_ in the Stadium Application Explorer
-5. Paste the CSS below into the Stylesheet. **NOTE:** The CSS below assumes the image name is "edit.png"
+7. Paste the CSS below into the Stylesheet. **NOTE:** The CSS below assumes the image name is "edit.png"

 ```css
 td.edit-image > *,